-6.15 Leave of Absence
+33.085 Leaves of Absence

-Full-time employees may apply for an unpaid, Discretionary Leave of Absence for up to six (6) months if they have exhausted their Annual Leave (or Sick Leave if appropriate).
-All Leave of Absence requests must be approved by the Village President with requests exceeding 80 hours requiring the additional approval of the Village Board.

-Discretionary Leave of Absence will be unpaid, and the employee is not entitled to accrue any benefits, including vacation, sick leave, holidays, and personal days.
-Participation in medical coverage must be paid entirely by the employee during the discretionary leave.
+- (A) Full-time employees may apply for an unpaid, discretionary leave of absence for up to six months if they have exhausted their annual leave (or sick leave if appropriate).
+All leave of absence requests must be approved by the President, with requests exceeding 80 hours requiring the additional approval of the Board. - (B) Discretionary leave of absence will be unpaid, and the employee is not entitled to accrue any benefits, including vacation, sick leave, holidays, and personal days.
+Participation in medical coverage must be paid entirely by the employee during the discretionary leave. - (C) An employee taking a discretionary leave of absence may be granted, by other full-time employees, a portion of their unused leave to continue to receive pay.
+Gifted leave will not allow the employee to continue to accrue any benefits, and the employee must still pay for medical coverage entirely during the leave.

-6.16 Workers' Compensation
+33.086 Worker's Compensation

-If a Village employee sustains an accidental injury arising out of and in the course of his/her employment, the employee should immediately notify his/her supervisor.
-The Village maintains insurance to cover its obligation under the Illinois Workers' Compensation Act.
+If a Village employee sustains an accidental injury arising out of and in the course of his or her employment, the employee should immediately notify his or her supervisor.
+The Village maintains insurance to cover its obligation under the state's Worker's Compensation Act, being 820 ILCS 305/1 et seq.

-6.17 Military Leave
+33.087 Military Leave

 The Village will comply with all federal and state laws governing military leave and employees' rights pertaining to military service.
-Upon receiving orders, provide a copy to your supervisor.
+Upon receiving orders, employees should provide a copy to their supervisors.

-6.18 Jury Duty or Court Appearance
+33.088 Jury Duty or Court Appearance

-Upon notification to serve on jury or witness duty, you shall submit a copy of the summons to your supervisor.
-Jury duty will be treated as an authorized absence from work and the employee will continue to receive his/her regular base wage while performing jury services.
-An employee who is subpoenaed or otherwise required to appear for issues directly related to their employment by the Village, will also receive all regular pay and benefits, whether they are on duty or off duty.
-Jury duty checks shall be turned over to the Village.
+Upon notification to serve on jury or witness duty, an employee shall submit a copy of the summons to her or his supervisor.
+Jury duty will be treated as an authorized absence from work, and the employee will continue to receive her or his regular base wage while performing jury services.
+An employee who is subpoenaed or otherwise required to appear for issues directly related to their employment by the village will also receive all regular pay and benefits, whether she or he is on duty or off duty.
+The employee may keep any pay from the court.

-6.19 Service Call-Outs
+33.089 Service Call-Outs

-In the event an off duty non-bargaining unit full time employee is called out on an emergency service call, that employee shall be paid a minimum of two hours paid at the equivalent of 1 1⁄2 times the regular hourly rate of pay.
+In the event an off-duty full-time employee is called out on an emergency service call, that employee shall be paid a minimum of two hours paid at the equivalent of 1.5 times the regular hourly rate of pay.

-6.20 Parental Leave
+33.090 Parental Leave

 Eligible employees can have up to two weeks of paid leave following the birth of a child or the initial placement of a child under age 18 in a legal adoption.
-This is automatically counted towards the 12-week family and medical leave entitlement for eligible employees.
+This automatically counts towards the 12-week family and medical leave entitlement for eligible employees.